MegDie/occpollution/README.md

 # Structure

+The `script.py` propose a short demonstration of a map we build in this projet.
+His execution permit to create a gif of the evolution of ozone in Occitanie (more explanations in the doc).
+In a prompt, you can simply run the following command:

+    $ python /path/to/script.py

 In the `\beamer` folder, you can find a presentation of this work.

 The `\doc` folder contains some documentation about this project.